swimhelenhsu/StaRSFine/Stars_Fine_Spring2019Report2_comments.md

 <p align="center">
 Reference manual below for Python code calculations of these values. </p>

-**[After]** Shaving the glue from the previous tubes, the team detached the tubes. **[Glue was never mentioned before.
-You should clarify when and where it was used.]** Using the new calculated inner diameter, the team found tubing that ~~matched~~ met the minimum standard and considered ~~how it would affect~~ **[it's effect on]** the design of the 3D printed "pine-tree" filter which ~~was~~ already fit to the prototype PVC tube by **[drilled]** holes ~~drilled~~.
+To adjust the apparatus, after shaving the glue from the previous tubes, the team detached the tubes. **[Glue was never mentioned before.
+You should clarify when and where it was used.]** Using the new calculated inner diameter, the team found tubing that met the minimum standard and considered its effect on **[it's effect on]** the design of the 3D printed "pine-tree" filter which already fit to the prototype PVC tube by **[drilled]** drilled holes.
 In the OnShape drawing, the team determined that, if the filter was taken from the prototype, respective sized holes could be drilled with the drill press.
 The holes were designed to be offset from the original holes while still remaining in the bounds of the upper and lower wings.
 Holes were drilled to match these on the 4-Inch PVC prototype.

 With three new outlet tubes of sufficient diameter glued water-tight, the team used two T-joint push-to-connect tubes to attach the outlet to a peristaltic pump of size 16 tubing.
 The inlet (lower cap) was tapped with push-to-connect that was attached to size 18 tubing in a peristaltic pump.

-The team made the mistake of filling the apparatus with sand and then inverting so that exclusion zones were given no real chance to form.
+The team made the mistake of filling the apparatus with sand and then inverting so that exclusion zones could no longer form.
+The colored sand was chosen to closely monitor the escape of sand from the outlet tubes, but the color dyed the water and the method was ineffective.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/InvertedApparatus.png" width= "350"> </p>